Nearly Optimal Learning using Sparse Deep ReLU Networks in Regularized Empirical Risk Minimization with Lipschitz Loss: Introduction

-In this paper, we consider the Sobolev spaces of functions with square-integrable mixed second derivatives (also called Korobov spaces), which are commonly assumed for the sparse grid approaches addressing the high dimensional problems \citep{G06,MD19}.
-Functions in the Korobov spaces only need to satisfy a smoothness condition rather than having a compositional structure, and thus can be more flexible and general for exploring the hidden patterns between the response and the predictors.
-Moreover, instead of using the least-squares method considered in most works \citep[e.g.][]{BK2019,IF19,NI2020,Schmidt2020}, we estimate the target function through empirical risk minimization (ERM) with a Lipschitz loss function satisfying mild conditions.
-Regularization is also employed for preventing possible over fitting.
-The family of loss functions that we consider is a general class, and it includes the quadratic, Huber, quantile and logistic loss functions as special cases, so that many regression and classification problems can be solved by our framework.
-Classification is a crucial task of supervised learning, and robust regression is an important tool for analyzing data with heavy tails.
-Our estimator of the target function is built upon a network architecture of sparsely-connected deep neural networks with the rectified linear unit (ReLU) activation function.
-ReLU has been shown to have computational advantage over the sigmoid functions used mainly in shallow networks \citep{C89}.
-Although shallow networks enjoy the Universal Approximation property \citep{C89} and can achieve fast convergence rates for functions with structural assumptions \citep{B17}, their computational complexity can be exponential and they may need to be converted to incremental convex programming \citep{BRVDM05}.
-To alleviate the computational burden, we can consider deeper networks that often require fewer parameters \citep{BL07,ES16,MP16,MLP17}.
+In this paper, we develop novel non-asymptotic excess risk bounds and convergence rates for a sparse deep ReLU network (SDRN) estimator of the regression function through regularized empirical risk minimization (ERM) with a Lipschitz loss function satisfying mild conditions. $L_2$ regularization is employed by our approach to prevent possible over-fitting.
+We consider a unified framework in which the family of the loss functions is a general class.
+It includes the quadratic, Huber, quantile, and logistic loss functions as special cases, so many regression and classification problems can be solved by our framework.
+Classification (e.g. \citeNP{K07,KS19}) is a crucial task of supervised learning, and robust regression is an important tool for analyzing data with heavy tails.
+We adopt a network structure of sparsely connected deep neural networks with the rectified linear unit (ReLU) activation function given in \cite{MD19} that allows the network to go deeper with fewer parameters than the conventional feedforward neural networks (FNNs), so it enjoys parsimony, scalability, and lower computational complexity, which are important for deep learning models \cite{BL07,ES16,MP16,MLP17}.
+On the contrary, conventional FNNs can be computationally expensive and may suffer from overfitting \cite{SHKSS2014}.
+Different from \cite{MD19} which focuses on finding a sparse neural network with known and given weights to approximate a target function, we obtain the SDRN estimator of a regression function with unknown weights trained through minimizing the regularized ERM.
+We also establish a new nearly optimal risk rate for the SDRN estimator when the regression function belongs to the Sobolev spaces of functions with square-integrable mixed second derivatives (also called Korobov spaces), commonly assumed for the sparse grid approaches dealing with high-dimensional partial differential equations \cite{BG04,G06,SW10,MD19,MZ22}.
+This rate can break the notorious `curse of dimensionality' suffered by the conventional nonparametric methods.